 Descent into Nazism

-As you move toward the portrait of Adolph Hitler, you descend into darkness.
+As you move toward the portrait of Adolf Hitler, you descend into darkness.
 You learn of persecution, resistance, fear and unparalleled courage, families uprooted, separated, confined and murdered, the unspeakable atrocities of the perpetrators and the silence of the bystanders.

 The Camp System

 Beginning in 1933, thousands of camps sprang up.
-We hear primarily about Treblinka, Auschwitz-Birkenau, Dachau, Chelmno, Sobibor, Belzek and Majdanek, the killing centers established in Poland by the occupying Nazi forces.
+We hear primarily about Treblinka, Auschwitz-Birkenau, Dachau, Chelmno, Sobibor, Belzec and Majdanek, the killing centers established in Poland by the occupying Nazi forces.
 Ultimately there were thousands of other camps, including transit camps, slave labor camps which providing workers for German factories, and Prisoner of War camps.

 General Dwight D. Eisenhower required civilian news media and military combat camera units to record their observations.
 He explained, “I made the visit deliberately, in order to be in a position to give first-hand evidence of these things if ever, in the future, there develops a tendency to charge these allegations merely to ‘propaganda.’”

 Following Hitler’s defeat, war crimes trials were held at Dachau and Nuremberg.
 While Jews sought surviving family members and traces of their former lives, the Allies set up Displaced Persons’ camps to house refugees.
 Individuals came to grips with the reality that they had no place to go and, often, no surviving family.
 Others came to strange new lands with little more than the clothes on their backs.

 This interactive exhibit allows you to read the stories and hear from many of Michigan’s survivors - explore, listen and try to understand what these brave individuals overcame.